CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_suppression_rule.md

 Optional:

-- `account_ids` (Set of String) Set of account IDs.
+- `account_ids` (Set of String) Set of cloud account IDs.
 An Asset will match if it belongs to an account included in this set.
 - `cloud_group_ids` (Set of String) Set of cloud group IDs.
 An Asset will match if it belongs to a Cloud Group whose ID is included in this set.
 - `cloud_providers` (Set of String) Set of cloud providers.
 Examples: `aws`, `azure`, `gcp`.
 An Asset will match if it belongs to a cloud provider included in this set.
 - `regions` (Set of String) Set of regions.
 Examples: `eu-central-1`, `eastus`, `us-west-1`.
 An Asset will match if it is located in a region included in this set.